Methodology

 - Tax events outside the ISA wrapper.
 Inside an ISA, gains and dividends are tax-free.
 Outside an ISA, CGT and dividend tax would apply and reduce realised performance.

 - Broker outages or order rejections.
-A weekly rebalance assumes the trade actually executed on the intended day; in practice this could slip.
+Each rebalance assumes the trade actually executed on the intended day; in practice this could slip.

 - Dividend reinvestment and withholding tax.
 Total-return proxies are used where available; some single stocks are price-only and so understate true total return.